This section outlines the procedure for starting NDB Cluster replication using a single replication channel.

-Start the MySQL replication master server by issuing this command, where
+Start the MySQL replication source server by issuing this command, where

-this server's unique ID (see
+idis this server's unique ID (see Section 18.7.2, “General Requirements for NDB Cluster Replication”):

-binary logging enabled using the proper logging format.Note
+This starts the server's mysqld process with binary logging enabled using the proper logging format.Note

-You can also start the master with
+You can also start the source with

-Start the MySQL replication slave server as shown here:
+Start the MySQL replica server as shown here:

-shellR> mysqld --ndbcluster --server-id=
+shellR> mysqld --ndbcluster --server-id=id &

 In the command just shown,

-the slave server's unique ID.
+idis the replica server's unique ID.
 It is not necessary to enable logging on the replica.Note

 You should use the

 --skip-slave-startoption with this command or else you should include

 my.cnffile, unless you want replication to begin immediately.
-With the use of this option, the start of replication is delayed until the
+With the use of this option, the start of replication is delayed until the appropriate

 START SLAVEstatement has been issued, as explained in Step 4 below.

-It is necessary to synchronize the slave server with the master server's replication binary log.
-If binary logging has not previously been running on the master, run the following statement on the slave:
+It is necessary to synchronize the replica server with the source server's replication binary log.
+If binary logging has not previously been running on the source, run the following statement on the replica:

 MASTER_LOG_POSin such cases.

-Finally, you must instruct the slave to begin applying replication by issuing this command from the mysql client on the replication slave:
+Finally, instruct the replica to begin applying replication by issuing this command from the mysql client on the replica:

-This also initiates the transmission of replication data from the master to the slave.
+This also initiates the transmission of data and changes from the source to the replica.

 It is also possible to improve cluster replication performance by

 enabling batched updates.
-This can be

-accomplished by setting the
+This can be accomplished by setting the

 variable on the replicas' mysqld

 processes.
 Normally, updates are applied as soon as they are

 received.
 However, the use of batching causes updates to be

-throughput and less CPU usage,
+throughput and less CPU usage, particularly where individual

-particularly where individual updates are relatively small.
+updates are relatively small.

-Slave batching works on a per-epoch basis; updates belonging to more than one transaction can be sent as part of the same batch.
+Batching works on a per-epoch basis; updates belonging to more than one transaction can be sent as part of the same batch.